sdthomas91/chat-down-under-new/TESTING.md

 - Wanted to include a record of found and resolved bugs

 1. One-to-many or many-to-many : Issues arose with my existing question model obtaining a topic_id.
 I had it set to a one-to-many relationship.
 Within user testing and error resolution I resolved that a many-to-many relationship makes more sense.
 This was users can select up to 3 topics relevant to their question, enhancing the filtering capabilities and reducing user difficulty in defining a single topic.
+Found [this](https://support.microsoft.com/en-gb/office/video-create-many-to-many-relationships-e65bcc53-8e1c-444a-b4fb-1c0b8c1f5653#:~:text=A%20many%2Dto%2Dmany%20relationship%20exists%20when%20one%20or%20more,more%20items%20in%20another%20table.) very useful for learning how to create a many-to-many relationship.

 1.